bpguasch/github-traffic-capture/README.md

 # github-traffic-capture
-This repository contains a CDK project that deploys an AWS infrastructure capable of retrieving and storing historic traffic data about the GitHub repositories to which you have push access to.
+This repository contains a CDK project that deploys an architecture capable of retrieving and storing daily traffic data about the GitHub repositories to which you have push access to.

 ## In this page
 - [About the traffic API](#about-the-traffic-api)